marjobtw/horsebot/README.md

 <h1><b>Horsebot</b></h1>

 Horsebot is the official Stallion Squad <a href="https://discord.gg/JYmVCVmSR7">Discord</a> Bot.
 It serves as a companion for players!
 Horsebot can retrieve players Steam inventories, item information and wiki data on the fly!
 Horsebot grabs API data from the <a href="https://www.peekio.no/api">Peekio API</a>.

+Horsebot was originally created for the Steam game <a href="https://store.steampowered.com/app/1391070/Stallion_Squad">Stallion Squad</a> but we're now open-sourcing the project!

 :star: Star us on GitHub — it motivates us a lot!